risko375/Youtube-React-App/README.md

 App passes a callback down to video_list_item which onClick sets App state selectedVideo to the clicked video causing video_detail to re-render

+App passes a callback to SearchBar which onChange calls videoSearch with the searched term. videoSearch makes an api r